Home • SEO Articles • 75 Free SEO Tips For Small Business

 And be ready for a bit of a shock when you do.

-To try it yourself, log into one of Google’s properties (like GMail) and type in a strong keyword phrase for a given page.
-Note the position and then search again after you have logged out.
+Log into one of Google’s properties (like GMail) and type in a strong keyword phrase for a given page into the browser.

 Facebook pages are for businesses (and other things).